johnfmorton/bespoken-audio-player/DOCUMENTATION.md

 ### Live examples

-Before you start, check out the [demo page](https://johnfmorton.github.io/bespoken-audio-player/) to see live working examples of the **Bespoken Audio Player**.
+Before you go further, check out the [demo page](https://johnfmorton.github.io/bespoken-audio-player/) to see live working examples of the **Bespoken Audio Player**.

 ---